How to Evict a Roommate Not on the Lease

 3. Contact Law Enforcement or Deliver an Eviction Notice

-Depending on the state you live in, you may need to go through the courts to remove an unwanted occupant from the property.
+Depending on your state, you may need to go through the courts to remove an unwanted occupant from the property.
 Other states allow you to go directly to law enforcement to have the person removed from the property without opening a court case.

 Contacting Law Enforcement